jonathanzhang98/campus-bus-simulation-system/labs/lab16_simulation_statistics/readme.md

 compute the required statistics must be present, correct, and labelled clearly so that any user familiar with the simulation can understand it.**

 In our implementation we decided to send all of the data to a `stringstream` object -- in particular, an `ostringstream` object -- instead of directly to a file.
 A `stringstream` object can be used in place of standard input/output.
-So an `ostringstream` object can be used in place of `cout` or file input.
+So an `ostringstream` object can be used in place of `cout` or file output.
 All information is stored in the `ostringstream` object.
 All `stringstream` objects can be converted to a `string` object by using the method `.str()`, i.e. suppose we have the C++ statements:

     ostringstream foo;
     string temp;